runonce86/electrocom/README.md

-# Electronic commerce
+# Electrocom
-A plugin for WordPress that adds a Product post type.
+A WordPress plugin for electronic commerce.